Chevrolet Corvette (C3): 1970–1972

 With January 1970 production, fender flares were designed into the body contours to reduce wheel-thrown debris damage.
 New were eggcrate grills with matching front fender side vents and larger squared front directional lamps.
 The previously round dual exhaust outlets were made larger and rectangular in shape.
 Interiors were tweaked with redesigned seats and a new deluxe interior option combined wood-grain wood accents and higher-spec carpeting with leather seat surfaces.
 Positraction rear axle, tinted glass, and a wide-ratio 4-speed manual transmission were now standard.

 The 350 cuin base engine (ZQ3) remained at 300 hp and the L46 was again offered as a 350 hp high performance upgrade.
-New was the LT-1, a 350 cuin small-block V8 engine delivering a factory rated 370 hp.
+New was the LT1, a 350 cuin small-block V8 engine delivering a factory rated 370 hp.
 It was a solid lifter motor featuring a forged steel crankshaft, 4-bolt main block, 11:1 compression ratio, impact extruded pistons, high-lift camshaft, low-restriction exhaust, aluminum intake manifold, 4-barrel carburetor, and finned aluminum rocker covers.
-The new engine, making up less than 8% of production, could not be ordered with air conditioning but was fitted with a domed hood adorned with “LT-1” decals.
+The new engine, making up less than 8% of production, could not be ordered with air conditioning but was fitted with a domed hood adorned with "LT1" decals.

-Motor Trend in May 1970, clocked an LT-1 covering the quarter mile in 14.36 seconds at 101.69 mph and remarked, “There is Corvette and there is Porsche.
+Motor Trend in May 1970, clocked an LT1 covering the quarter mile in 14.36 seconds at 101.69 mph and remarked, "There is Corvette and there is Porsche.
 One is the best engineering effort of America, the other of Germany.
-The difference in machines is not as great as the disparity in price.”
+The difference in machines is not as great as the disparity in price."

-A special ZR1 package added racing suspension, brakes, stabilizer bars, and other high performance components to LT-1 cars.
+A special ZR1 package added racing suspension, brakes, stabilizer bars, and other high performance components to LT1 cars.
 Big-block selection was down to one engine but displacement increased.
 The LS5 was a 454 cuin motor generating 390 hp SAE gross and accounted for a quarter of the cars.
 The LS7, which was equipped with a single 800 CFM Holley carburetor and advertised at 460 hp at 5600 rpm SAE gross and 490 lbft at 3600 rpm of torque, was planned and appeared in Chevrolet literature but is not believed to have ever been delivered to retail customers, but offered as a crate engine.
 A short model year resulted in a disproportionately low production volume of 17,316, down nearly 60%.
-Rare options: ZR1 special engine package (25), shoulder belts in convertibles (475), LT-1 engine (1,287).
+Rare options: ZR1 special engine package (25), shoulder belts in convertibles (475), LT1 engine (1,287).